 - As the Speaker of the National Assembly of Mauritius and also being the first woman in the nation’s history to hold this post, what will you say is the major threat to the participation of women in top executive positions?

 As a woman, I would say that there are a number of socially acquired gendered roles and norms which tend to act as limiting factors to the full capacity development of women.
 Although women can be equally, if not more, capable and qualified as men, they always have to work harder than men in order to prove their worth.

-So, having in place an accompanying conducive gender sensitive environment remains one of the key dimensions of equitable participation at higher levels of decision making.
-Moreover, one of the components of a gender sensitive structure includes the use of gender sensitive language so that a certain level of respect towards women can be maintained.
+So, having in place an accompanying conducive gender-sensitive environment remains one of the key dimensions of equitable participation at higher levels of decision making.
+Moreover, one of the components of a gender-sensitive structure includes the use of gender-sensitive language so that a certain level of respect towards women can be maintained.

 The Parliamentary Gender Caucus of the Mauritius National Assembly commissioned a study in 2017 with a view to establishing the baseline situation on the status of gender equality in sectoral Ministries in Mauritius.
 The study revealed that there is no discrimination against women in the civil service.
-At the level of the private sector, recent studies reveal that there still exist some inequalities that needs to be straightened out so as to have more women at board room level.
+At the level of the private sector, recent studies reveal that there still exist some inequalities that need to be straightened out so as to have more women at board room level.
 Moreover, all sectors must respect the principle of equal pay for equal work but with equal qualifications and experience.
-At the same time, organisations should address barriers that remain invisible at the first glance but which lead to the glass ceiling effect.
+At the same time, organisations should address barriers that remain invisible at first glance but which lead to the glass ceiling effect.
 These unconscious bias in the corporate world continue to be a challenge to gender equality.

 - Annually, the achievements and contributions of women are celebrated in the month of March.
 The theme for the 2019 International Women’s Day is Balance for Better.
 From your viewpoint, what possible measures can governments take to create a gender-balanced Africa?